Updated: Aug 6

 I challenge you

 Pick up any famous novel.
 Flip through the pages and read any random sentence.
-You'll find that it is clear and simple.
+You'll find that the writing is clear and simple.

 There is your sentence.